huggingface/transformers/docs/source/main_classes/trainer.rst

     trainer = Seq2SeqTrainer(...)
     trainer.train()

-You may need to adjust ``localhost`` and the port number if the suggested ones don't work on your setup.

 If you want to create the config file on the fly in the notebook in the current directory, you could have a dedicated cell with: